Your offering to Divine Word helps our missionaries bring the Gospel of Christ to the poor and forgotten around the world.

 On behalf of Fr.
 Lan and the people served in Bahia Negra, we are ever grateful for your support.

-To find out how you can support our missionary work, click here.
+To find out how you can continue to support our missionary work, click below